VitorKaeZ/task_manager/README.md

 express-ejs-layouts
 mysql

-#Install db in your MySQL workbench
+#Install db in your SGBD
 mysql.sql
 ```